 Can I use health savings accounts (HSAs) or flexible spending accounts (FSAs) for chiropractic care?

 Using an HSA or FSA to pay for chiropractic care can provide a tax-advantaged way to manage healthcare costs.
-However, it is important to review the specific rules and guidelines of your HSA or FSA to ensure that chiropractic care is an eligible expense.
+However, it is essential to review the specific rules and guidelines of your HSA or FSA to ensure that chiropractic care is an eligible expense.